SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-view.md

 1. Select the users/resources you require and click the right arrow ( ![icon][img2] ) to add them to the pane on the right.
 You can also select users and resources individually by double-clicking them.

-1. The pane on the right displays all the users and resources you have added to the group view.
+1. The pane on the right displays all the users and resources you added to the group view.
 To remove a user or a resource from this list, select it and click **Delete**.

 1. The selected users and resources will be displayed in the group view in the same order as in the pane on the right.
 To change this order, select a user or resource and click arrow up ( ![icon][img3] ) or arrow down ( ![icon][img4] ) to move it up or down.

-1. Click **Save** when you have finished selecting users and resources, or click **Cancel** to close the dialog without saving.
+1. Click **Save** after selecting users and resources, or click **Cancel** to close the dialog without saving.

 You will then be returned to the **View** tab, where you can create appointments for associates, and so forth.